Señorita banana

-Señorita bananas (also known as Monkoy, Cariñosa, or Cuarenta Dias) are diploid cultivars of the banana Musa acuminata originating in the Philippines.
+Señorita bananas (translated to Little Lady bananas) are diploid cultivars of the banana Musa acuminata originating in the Philippines.
 They are very small stout bananas which, like all bananas belonging to the AA cultivar group, are known for being extraordinarily sweet.

+They are also known by other names, such as Monkoy, Cariñosa bananas (translated to Adorable bananas), or Cuarenta Dias bananas (translated to Forty Day bananas).

 Taxonomy

 Señorita bananas are diploid (AA) cultivars of the wild seeded banana Musa acuminata.
 Its accepted name is Musa acuminata (AA Group) 'Señorita'.

-In the Philippines it is known as 'Monkoy', 'Sarot-sut', 'Cariños' or 'Cariñosa', 'Arnibal' or 'Inarnibal' in Negros Occidental (literally "syrup" in Hiligaynon), and 'Lunsuranon' in Surigao.
+In other languages and regions, it is known as the following: in the Philippines, it is known as 'Monkoy', 'Sarot-sut', 'Cariños' or 'Cariñosa', 'Arnibal' or 'Inarnibal' in Negros Occidental (literally "syrup" in Hiligaynon), and 'Lunsuranon' in Surigao.
 It is also known as 'Pisang Lampung' in Indonesia.
 It is also commonly known as the 'Forty day banana' (Filipino/Spanish: 'Cuarenta Dias', Malaysian: 'Pisang Empat Puluh Hari'), a reference to the average amount of time between flowering and bearing fruits of this cultivar.

 Description

 Señorita bananas are some of the shortest banana cultivars, growing to a height of only 2.44 m with a pseudostem girth of 42 cm at 1 m height.
 The pseudostem is green and shiny with a pink-purple underlying color.
 The leaves are very waxy with petioles that are sometimes bordered with pink-purple to red.
 The inflorescence hangs vertically with red-purple bracts which are yellow or green on the inside surface.
 Male flowers are colored yellow and are persistent.
 The plant begins to flower at about 231 days after planting.
 The time period from flowering to harvesting is 40 days (hence its common name in the Philippines of "'Cuarenta dias").

 The fruits are 85 mm in length, with a width of 34 mm.
 The fruits are straight with a rounded transverse section and a bottle-necked apex.
 Fruits are light green and turn a light yellow when ripe.
 The skin is very thin and easily cracks when overripe, they also tend to snap off the stems by themselves when ripe.